tsawler/topic-finder/README.md

 - Integration with other NLP techniques like word embeddings
 - Ability to process phrases and not just individual words
 - User feedback mechanism to improve suggestions over time

+## Acknowledgements
+This software uses WordNet® by Princeton University.
+WordNet® is a registered trademark of Princeton University.

+## License
+MIT license.